smalik-cybersec/My-Cybersecurity-Journey/L02_Linux_Essentials/M07_control_access_to_files/9_special_permissions_in_linux_suid_sgid_sticky_bit.md

 | **SGID**    | 2       | `g+s`    | Files/Dirs  | Run/inherit group          |
 | **Sticky**  | 1       | `+t`     | Directories | Only file owner can delete |

-* Use `chmod` to apply special bits (numeric or symbolic)
+- Use `chmod` to apply special bits (numeric or symbolic)
-* Use `ls -l` to view special permissions
+- Use `ls -l` to view special permissions
-* Combine with normal `rwx` permissions to enforce advanced access rules
+- Combine with normal `rwx` permissions to enforce advanced access rules

----

-✅ Let me know if you'd like:

-* 🧪 Guided Lab: Practice SUID, SGID, Sticky Bit
-* 🧠 Quiz with answers
-* 📥 Export in Markdown for GitHub
-* ⏭️ Next lesson: *Use Access Control Lists (ACLs) for Fine-Grained Permissions*

-You're entering the **advanced layer** of Linux file security, Shahid 🔐🧠 Keep building!